Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Hermitian lattices

 \subsection{Orthogonal families inside a lattice}

 Let $(V,h)$ be a positive definite hermitian space over $F$ of rank $g$.
 Let $R$ be the order in $F$ of conductor $f$.

-In this section, we want to give necessary and sufficient conditions that a unimodular hermitian $R$-lattice contains a free $R$-sublattice isometric to $\langle \ell, \dots, \ell \rangle$ for some $\ell \in \NN$, which we may require to be odd.
-To this end, we need a classification of all free unimodular hermitian $R_p$-lattices which admit an orthogonal basis.
-This classification is very similar to the case of maximal orders as described in Proposition \ref{LocalUnimod}, but we could not find a reference in the literature.
+In this section, we give necessary and sufficient conditions for a unimodular hermitian $R$-lattice to contain a free $R$-sublattice isometric to $\langle \ell, \dots, \ell \rangle$ for some $\ell \in \NN$, which we may require to be odd.
+Such a free sublattice will be needed in Section~\ref{sec:effectivekernel}, where we provide an algorithm for finding a good isogeny from our target principally polarized abelian variety to a totally decomposable one.
+But we also think that this problem arises naturally and should deserve more investigations around the smallest values of $\ell$ that can be obtained.